Frankie Lymon's Tombstone Blues 3: The Revival

 Despite the popularity of Gossert’s show, all was not well at the station.
 Bill Olb recalled that WCBS executives couldn’t understand or appreciate doo wop.
 “Although the show was very popular, it also became political since Gossert’s show was more successful than the other rock programming, and it was making some people at the station look bad,” Olb said.

-As a result of the infighting, Gossert was let go from WCBS and soon signed with WPIX-FM in New York where his 7:00 to midnight shows on both Saturday and Sunday nights became immensely popular.
+As a result of the infighting, Gossert was let go from WCBS.
+He immediately signed with WPIX-FM in New York, and his 7:00 to midnight shows on both Saturday and Sunday nights became immensely popular.
 During this time, Gossert had the highest-rated program in New York radio.

 Gossert also started presenting oldies shows at the Academy of Music, a 3,000-seat movie theater on 14th Street in Manhattan that was used for rock and roll concerts in the 1960s and 1970s.
 “There were two shows per night and they always sold out,” Olb recalled.
 “He presented some of the top vocal groups at the concerts including the Harptones, the Chantels, Johnny Maestro and the Crests, the Jesters, and the Five Satins.